Involved Source Files Package packages loads Go packages for inspection and analysis.

 Most tools should pass their command-line arguments (after any flags)

-uninterpreted to the loader, so that the loader can interpret them
+uninterpreted to Load, so that it can interpret them

 according to the conventions of the underlying build system.